SRKads1998/EDS-214-Project/instructor-feedback.md

 [M] Raw data is contained in its own folder

-[NY] Intermediate outputs are created and saved to a separate folder from raw data
+[M] Intermediate outputs are created and saved to a separate folder from raw data

 -   Your data processing scripts don't save any outputs
+-   joined_sites.R now saves intermediate outputs.
+That's great!
+In the future, you should _read_ those outputs directly, instead of re-running the scripts, in your analysis Quarto document.

 [NY] **At least one piece of functionality has been refactored into a function in its own file**

 -   You should have a separate function in the R/ folder.
 This should be sourced in paper.qmd.
+-   I still don't see an R/ folder with a function definition in it.

 ## Document